The Politics of Music in Vienna

 The Daily Mail and News Chronicle insisted that any Jews let into Britain would take the jobs of British professionals – doctors, accountants, lawyers or musicians.

-The ring was presented to 1942 after three years of New Year Concerts, but was lost by Von Schirach.
-Yet in late 1966, after Von Schirach’s release from Spandau prison for crimes against humanity a replacement ring was presented to him by Helmut Wobisch, one of the orchdestra’s trumpeters who was a member of the Nazi party and later joined the Waffen SS.
+The ring was presented to 1942 after three years of New Year Concerts, but was lost by von Schirach.
+Yet in late 1966, after von Schirach’s release from Spandau prison for crimes against humanity, a replacement ring was presented to him by Helmut Wobisch, one of the orchdestra’s trumpeters who was a member of the Nazi party and later joined the Waffen SS.

-Vienna’s New Year concert: Celebrating history, but at what cost?
+Vienna’s New Year concert: Celebrating history, comprehensively

 Takeaways